KofiSika/IronHack/Final_Project_IronHack/README.md

 - PYTHON
 ## STEPS TAKEN IN PYTHON
 ### Data Importation and Cleaning
 I imported the csv file ```Hour.csv``` from the UCI website.
-Performde basic data cleaning steps on the dataset like renaming headers and changind data types to their appropriate formats.
+Performed some basic data cleaning steps on the dataset like renaming headers and changind data types to their appropriate formats.
 ### Visualisation Of The Data
 The data set was visualised using Python tools like ```seaborn``` and ```matplotlib``` to look for outliers and correlations.
 Further used a ```heatmap``` correlation matrix to also check for possible correlations between variables and the target column